Submissions

 All contributions that do not meet the criteria for attribution of authorship must be specifically presented in a statement called Acknowledgments (optional statement).

+Not blind.
 A document with the Title (without abbreviations); Names and surnames of all authors in the order in which they should appear in the publication; Name, institution, address and e-mail address of the author for correspondence; Affiliation of all authors; E-mail addresses and orcid numbers of all authors; Author Contributions; Reference to all funds received or research contracts (Funding); Acknowledgments (Optional statement).

-Another document containing the abstracts in English and Portuguese, the keywords and the text of the manuscript itself, pointing out that the bibliographical references should be made in accordance with APA standards (7 Ed.).
+- Blind.
+Document containing the abstracts in English and Portuguese, the keywords and the text of the manuscript itself, pointing out that the bibliographical references should be made in accordance with APA standards (7 Ed.).

 O. Declaration of consent to publication: After the submission process, the author responsible for the submission must respond to the following declaration:

 I declare, on behalf of all the authors, that this manuscript is original and has not been the subject of any other type of publication.
-I also declare, on behalf of all the authors, that I authorize the publication of the manuscript, once the review process has been completed and the status of 'Accepted for publication' has been decreed by the Editor-in-Chief.
+I also declare, on behalf of all the authors, that I authorize the publication of the manuscript, once the review process has been completed and the status of 'Accepted for publication' has been decreed by the Editor-in-Chief

 Submission Preparation Checklist